 Genre: horror / suspense

 Virginia, 1872.
 The night before her wedding, Amelia sees a horrific spirit at the groom’s mansion.
-The next day, she becomes Mrs. Orton Poole, wife of a much older man so she can save herself and her sister from poverty.
+The next day, she becomes Mrs. Orton Poole, the wife of a much older man, so she can save herself and her sister from poverty.
 When the ghost continues to plague her, she must find out what it wants before her life is ruined.

 Where You Can Find It